37-39 St John Street

 ▪ Grade II* listed building (of more than special interest)

-▪ John Barker, Shrovetide ball painter, occupied the workshop for about 30 years
+▪ John Barker, Shrovetide ball painter, occupied the workshops early 20th century – 1948

 More information